-If you were hurt because of a defective product, there may be numerous federal and state laws that apply to your situation.
+If you were hurt because of a defective product, numerous federal and state laws might apply to your situation.
 Many laws dictate how products can and should be designed, manufactured, marketed, and sold.
-On the federal level, products and sales need to conform to the Uniform Commercial Code, the Consumer Product Safety Act, the Child Safety Protection Act, and other statutes.
+On the federal level, products and sales must conform to the Uniform Commercial Code, the Consumer Product Safety Act, the Child Safety Protection Act, and other statutes.
 Additionally, the Alabama Extended Manufacturers’ Liability Doctrine may cover products sold in Alabama.

-Due to federal and Alabama law, there may be one or more theories of liability to sue a manufacturer, retailer, or other company under.
-A theory of liability is the reason why you believe the other party is liable for compensating you for your injuries.
+Due to federal and Alabama law, there may be one or more theories of liability to sue a manufacturer, retailer, or other company.
+A theory of liability is why you believe the other party is liable for compensating you for your injuries.
 It is the legal basis for why that specific individual or business is responsible for a harmful incident.

 Potential theories of liability for product liability claims include:

-Each of these theories has its own legal nuances, and it typically takes a significant amount of investigation into your case to determine the strongest theory.
+Each of these theories have legal nuances, and it typically takes a significant amount of investigation to determine the strongest theory.
 To learn more about these options and how to know which applies to your case, contact our Mobile defective product lawyers.

 Products are not all defective in the same way.
 Various things can go wrong at different stages of a product’s life, potentially making it dangerous to use.
 Three common types of defects are: